-- Have a Valentine’s themed family movie night.
-Add some chocolate candy or conversation hearts to popcorn and show a Valentine movie.
+- Have a themed family movie night.
+Add some chocolate candy or conversation hearts to popcorn and show a special movie.
 We like The Peanuts Valentine Movie.

-- Have a Valentine Theme picnic.
+- Have a themed picnic.
 Cut sandwiches into hearts and serve with red foods such as strawberries and red grapes.
-Or Cut cheese slices into hearts and serve with pepperoni and crackers.
+Or cut cheese slices into hearts and serve with pepperoni and crackers.

-- Paint hearts and simple phrases such as “you are special” or “you matter” and leave them around your local park.
+- Paint hearts and simple phrases such as “you are special” or “you matter” and leave them around your home or local park.

 - Check with a local nursing home about the possibility of delivering Valentines to residents.

 - Have a family Valentine’s breakfast.
 Serve heart-shaped cinnamon rolls or heart-shaped pancakes with whipped cream, strawberries and sprinkles.